 I have had a terrible time with my hands this winter.
 If you’ve ever had skin cracks you’ll know what I mean.
 If you don’t, it is where your fingertips get dry, frayed and split where the nail meets the pad.
 They feel tender like you are covered in paper cuts and it makes folding underwear, wire wrapping and spinning impossible.
-Read the rest of this entry »
+Continue reading Yay, I can spin again!→

 Finished Object, that is!
 I decided to finish it as a scarf.
 I usually think of a scarf as a large swatch, a good way to try out yarns, gauge, etc. and to test finishing.
 Well this is one is a keeper.
 Once I got it off of Scott long enough to wash and dry it, I could see that it didn’t need any other finishing.
 It is squishy and soft and has a nice hand.
 I think this fabric would make a very comfortable vest or jacket.